hmallen/electrum_wallet_generator/README.md

 # Bitcoin Wallet Generator

-Generates new Bitcoin wallets individually or in batch with BIP32 standard and entropy generated from mnemonic seed.
+Generates new Bitcoin wallets individually or in batch with Electrum (BIP32-compliant) standard and outputs mnemonic seed, receiving address, and corresponding QR code to image files for overlay printing on paper wallets.

 <b>Program Flow:</b>
 1. Use Electrum to generate new wallet (Shell)